-The Credit Agreement also includes other specific limits or restrictions on additional indebtedness, liens and capital expenditure activity.
-Our obligations under the Credit Agreement are secured by a lien on all of our property (including the capital stock of our subsidiaries) other than any property subject to a certificate of title, subject to a lease or similar interest and our real property and fixtures.
-As of March 31, 2008, we were in compliance with all applicable debt covenants.
+The terms of the credit agreement governing our Credit Facility require, among other things, that we adhere to a maximum leverage ratio and maintain a minimum interest coverage ratio.
+The credit agreement also includes other specific limits or restrictions on additional indebtedness, liens and capital expenditure activity.
+Our obligations under the credit agreement are secured by a lien on all of our property (including the capital stock of our subsidiaries) other than any property subject to a certificate of title, subject to any lease or similar interest and our real property and fixtures.
+As of December 31, 2007, the Company was in compliance with all applicable debt covenants.